 Equally at home on the concert stage her wide ranging repertoire includes performances of Verdi's Requiem, Poulenc's Gloria, Beethoven's 9th Symphony, Mozart’s Requiem, Canteloube's Chants d'Auvergne, Whitbourn's Annelies, Mozart's Exsultate, jubilate, Samuel Barber's Knoxville: Summer of 1915, Mahler’s Fourth Symphony, Mendelssohn's Elijah and Villa Lobos' Bachianas Brasileiras.

 Ms. Pyeatt has been a top prize winner in numerous competitions, including the District and Regional levels of the Metropolitan Opera National Council Auditions, the MacAllister Awards and the National Association of Teachers of Singing.
 When Kathy is not on stage singing you can usually find her backstage.
 She is currently serving as Director for the Wisconsin District Metropolitan Opera National Council Auditions, and is the President for SOS, Supporters of Opera Singers, Inc., a nonprofit arts organization aimed at promoting and supporting young opera singers.
 She has also served as the Education Consultant for the Opera Company of North Carolina in the building of their new Educational Outreach and Young Artist Program.

 In her spare time you might find Kathy hiking, golfing, scuba diving, skiing, sailing, or maybe even running a school as operations manager.
-Her favorite pastime is hanging out with husband, daughter, and naughty chocolate Labrador Mocha, in their 100+ year old late Victorian farm home they all restored together in Cedarburg, Wisconsin.
+Her favorite pastime is hanging out with her husband, daughter, naughty chocolate Labrador Mocha, and newly adopted rescue pup, Chloe, in their 100+ year old late Victorian farm home they all restored together in Cedarburg, Wisconsin.